azelenets/AEGIS-design-system/README.md

 These fonts are loaded through local `@font-face` declarations in [`fonts.css`](./src/foundations/fonts.css).
 No Google Fonts dependency is required in either the library or Storybook.

+`Space Grotesk` is used in the project foundations and demos, but the published optional font bundle is currently focused on the display and mono families that define the AEGIS visual identity.

 ## Icons

 Material symbols are rendered through [`MaterialIcon`](./src/components/atoms/MaterialIcon.tsx), backed by `@material-symbols-svg/react`.